devon-tvi/python_project/{{cookiecutter.project_slug}}/README.md

 These scripts make it easier to run tests: `bin/run_tests.sh`, `bin/run_fast_tests.sh`, and for
 pylint: `bin/run_checks.sh`.

-A number of test marks are define to allow selecting subsets of the tests.
-These marks are defined in `pytest.ini` and are not run by default (see `bin/run_tests.sh`) in CircleCI.
-See each marked test for more specific information.

-- `slow` - Tests that take many seconds to run.
-- `camera` - Tests that try to find and access the camera.
-- `visualization` - Tests that require GUI
-- `integration` - Tests that require outside services (databases, TVision APIs)

 #### Run a test with debug logging